 Who is the information shared with?

 Information may be shared with other agencies involved in the provision of services to you and between departments of the authority, where you have agreed to this and where we are legally required to do so.
 Further details can be found in How we use your data.
-Surrey Heath is part of a Surrey wide information sharing protocol and further information can be found here Surrey County Council - Data Sharing
+Surrey Heath is part of a Surrey wide information sharing protocol and further information can be found here Surrey Multi-Agency Information Sharing Protocol - Surrey County Council

 What is Surrey Heath's Information Charter?